Take four simple steps to become better prepared

 3. Sign up for Alerts

-Central Saanich has an emergency alert system that staff at our Emergency Operations Centre can activate in an emergency.
+Central Saanich has a notification system that staff at our Emergency Operations Centre can activate in an emergency.
 Sign up today.

 4. Get Informed